simonmichael/hledger_site/src/faq.md

     Income:Capital Gains   ;-5 EUR
   ```

-- hledger does not support Ledger's --lots or --gain reports.
+- hledger does not support Ledger's --lots reporting.

 - hledger [auto postings](hledger.html#auto-postings) allow only
   minimal customisation of the amount (just multiplying the matched